 In either semester, students will explore Australia's involvement in global conflicts from the immediate aftermath of World War I to the present day.
-They will gain an understanding of the nature succeeding eras of war and peace, boom and bust, affluence and dissent.
+They will gain an understanding of the succeeding eras of war and peace, boom and bust, compliance and dissent.
 They will examine Australia's involvement on the world stage.
-Students will explore in depth the impact of the Great Depression and World War II on Australia.
-Students will also explore significant global movements post World War II.
-They will identify Australia's changing attitudes concerning both its indigenous and migratory populations.
+Students will explore the impact of the Great Depression, and World War II on Australia.
+Students will also explore significant global movements post World War II, and how they contributed to Australia's changing attitudes concerning both its indigenous and migratory populations.
 This will involve students developing an understanding of the ways in which Australia's Aboriginal population have gained greater rights and freedoms.
 Students will also explore how significant migration movements in Australian history have contributed to the changing nature of the Australian identity.